oslabs-beta/A11y-Root-Webpage/README.md

 # A11y Root Webpage

+[A11y Root](https://a11yroot.dev/): A Visual Studio Code extension rooted in accessibility.

-[A11y Root](https://a11yroot.dev/) is an open source VS code extension and accompanying webpage designed to enable developers and interdisciplinary teams to collaboratively address user accessibility of their projects throughout the development process.
+A11y Root is an open source VS code extension and accompanying webpage designed to enable developers and interdisciplinary teams to collaboratively address user accessibility of their projects throughout the development process.

 At its root, the [VS Code extension](https://github.com/oslabs-beta/A11y-Root-Extension) allows developers to generate and receive feedback on the accessibility tree of a webpage, whether in production or in a dev environment.
 Check out the [README](https://github.com/oslabs-beta/A11y-Root-Extension/blob/dev/README.md) for the extension for more details on getting started.